 The only thing of any relevance in this scene is that Lulu and Ginko reiterate that they want nothing more than to eat humans and have no compassion for their pray whatsoever.

-Life Sexy gives them approval to eat Kureha which then leads to a pointless transformation sequence where the two bears transform into their human counterparts.
+Life Sexy gives them his approval to eat Kureha which then leads to a pointless transformation sequence where the two bears transform into their human counterparts.
 They then cut to Kureha who’s floating naked in some sort of white void while Lulu and Ginko lick honey off of a lily which I think is growing out of Kureha.

-It would be one thing if they wanted to have some overly complex metaphor for death (I can definitely see the scene above as a cleaned up version of disembowelment), but it doesn’t even mean THAT much because we cut from there to Kureha waking up in the nurse’s office.
-Apparently she was found passed out on the roof.
+It would be one thing if they wanted to have some overly complex metaphor for death (I can definitely see the scene above as a cleaned-up version of disembowelment), but it doesn’t even mean THAT much because we cut from there to Kureha waking up in the nurse’s office and apparently she was found passed out on the roof.
 So we went through that whole bullshit trial thing and the bears decide to NOT kill her yet?
 WHAT WAS THE POINT OF THE LAST FIVE MINUTES!?!?
 We cut from there to sometime later where Mitsuko is passing by the flower garden which is COVERED in police tape, yet not a single officer is there.
 Moreover, it turns out that Lulu and Ginko are currently eating someone behind it (they don’t show who it is, but the assumption is that it’s Sumika).
 Not only does Mitsuko see this horrifying sight, but she also figures out that the two exchange students are the bears!!
 NO!!!!
 YOU THINK!?!?
-The two students who came from who-knows where arriving at the same time as an increase in bear sightings MIGHT just be connected!?
+The two students who came from who-knows-where arriving at the same time as an increase in bear sightings MIGHT just be connected!?
 And so the episode ends with Mitsuko now knowing who the killer bears are, and the bears in question seeming losing their cover almost immediately!

 This show is really frustrating for me.
 It has A LOT going for it, but then it decides it’s too good for even the most basic of conventions or logic.
 I interpret this show as being about paranoia and fear during times of war when you worried for your safety not just from outside threats, but from internal threats who might be working for the bad guys.
 It’s the anime version of Invasion of the Body Snatchers which was tapping into the paranoia created by the Red Scare.
 I like that!
 There are moments where they really get across the sense of unease from being stalked by an unseen foe.
 I also like Yuri stories, and while there’s hardly anything SUBSTANTIVE yet, I’m interested to see if that aspect of the show goes anywhere.
 The show ultimately falters when it tries to replace narrative with art.
 Whether it’s the fact that we only have a couple admittedly well-made sets to work with (making the world feels way too small), or the fact that we cut to random excursion like the trial for some sort of tortured metaphor, it’s hard to actually care what’s going to happen to anyone.
-The show would have been much better if they spent as much time building up Sumika’s and Kureha’s relationship as they did on that stupid god damn trial and the subsequent transformation sequence which as far as I can tell has contributed diddly squat to the story.
-I’m interested to see where this goes and if it will actually tell a compelling story which can definitely happen.
+The show would have been much better if they spent as much time building up Sumika’s and Kureha’s relationship as they did on that asinine trial and the subsequent transformation sequence which as far as I can tell has contributed diddly squat to the story.
+I’m interested to see where this goes and if it will actually tell a compelling story which I certainly think can happen.
 All the pieces are there to make this extremely compelling, but it’s not gonna happen if they keep cutting characterization in favor of pointless excursions to the land of bear court.

 If you like this recap and plan on buying the show, then use the Amazon link below!
 I’ll get a percentage of the order it helps keep things going for me here at The Reviewers Unite!
 In fact, you don’t even need to buy the item listed!
 Just use the link, shop normally, and when you check out it will still give us that sweet, sweet, percentage!
 You can even bookmark the link and use it every time you shop!
 HOW AWESOME IS THAT!?